milan-sony/Event-Management/README.md

 # Event Management

-A simple Event Management website created with HTML, CSS, Bootstrap, JavaScript and JQuery.
+This is a simple Event Management website created with HTML, CSS, Bootstrap, JavaScript and JQuery.
 ## Features

 - Responsive